Welcome to today's edition of the Rush 24-7 podcast.

 It's on a local television station in Detroit.

-Uh by the way, have you heard people are fleeing Baghdad for Fallujah?
+By the way, have you heard people are fleeing Baghdad for Fallujah?

-Fallujah because it's a safe haven.
+Because it's a safe haven?

-You're not against Hezbollah.
+You're not against Hezbollah?

 No.